threepointone/glamor/README.md

 - in dev mode, you can simulate pseudo classes on elements by using the `simulate()` helper (or adding a `[data-simulate-<pseudo>]` attribute manually). very useful, especially when combined when hot-loading and/or editing directly in your browser devtools.
 - in production, we switch to a **much** faster method of appending styles to the document, able to add 10s of 1000s of rules in milliseconds. the caveat with this approach is that those styles will [not be editable in chrome/firefox devtools](https://bugs.chromium.org/p/chromium/issues/detail?id=387952) (which is fine, for prod?). advanced users may use `speedy(true/false)` to toggle this setting manually.

-cons
----

-- like aphrodite, it doesn't let you 'statically' generate css from a codebase
-- no real-world usage / adoption yet

 todo
 ---